How to Flush DNS Cache

 systemd-resolve --flush-caches

-- Enter the following in the command prompt to check whether or not the previous command has successfully flushed the DNS cache.
+Then, enter the following command to check whether the previous command has successfully flushed the DNS cache.

 systemd-resolve --statistics

-- Open Google Chrome and enter the following address into its address bar:
+1. Open Google Chrome and enter the following line into the address bar:

 chrome://net-internals/#dns